KaiHsiangHu/iNEXT.IE/README.md

 The `iNEXT.IE` package can be downloaded from CRAN or Kai-Hsiang Hu’s [iNEXT.IE_github](https://github.com/KaiHsiangHu/iNEXT.IE) using the commands below.
-For a first-time installation, some additional packages must be installed and loaded; see package manual.
+For a first-time installation, some additional packages must be installed and loaded; see the package manual for details.

 ``` r
 ## install iNEXT.IE package from CRAN